DavidHenickl/RPGProgression_Project/README.md

 Each Level Ends when talking to a specific NPC.

-compiled Game can be found in the build.zip.
+Compiled Game can be found in the build.zip.

 Thank you for playing